The end of an Era for Internet Explorer

 As you know, Internet Explorer had many versions, in fact almost too many to keep track of – and every time there was a new update, (i.e. whenever Explore 9, 10, or 11 was released), a web developer would have to design a website that was compatible with all superseded versions of the browser (how bizarre does that sound?!).
 This might explain why if you’re using an older version of internet explorer, certain features would cease to function correctly unless you were to update to the absolute newest version.

 The easiest way to explain this situation is to think of Internet Explorer as an old dilapidated building.
-If the foundations for a building are old or cracked, a business has to spend money and time going back to correct the building’s problems on each of the previous floors each time they wish to build another level up.
+A building’s foundations are old or cracked.
+Then that business has to spend money and time fixing the building’s problems on each of the previous floors each time they wish to build another level up.
 However, if this business were just to scrap the old building, and to move over to a completely new premises built the right way from the very beginning, in time this would become much more cost effective.

 For now, what we recommend that any Explorer users download Google Chrome in order to avoid experiencing further problems with the old Explorer browser, and to help with a smooth transition across the browsers.
 Or are you currently using and have any opinions of the new Microsoft Edge platform?
 Let us know by using the contact form!